dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 To see the `captus` report `captus-extract_report_all_samples.html` and log `captus-align_all_samples.log` for all 30 samples go to

 	cd /data_tmp/mpemaster/output/all_samples_reports

+Again copy the report to your laptop to open it

 #### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
 JUST OPEN A NEW TERMINAL WINDOW